-- No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the letter and spirit of this Policy and of the GDPR (which may include demonstrating to the Company that all suitable technical and organisational measures have been taken).
+- No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the letter and spirit of this Policy and of Data Protection Law (which may include demonstrating to the Company that all suitable technical and organisational measures have been taken).

 Data Security – Disposal